AngelaDMerkel/CBZXL/README.md

 - Corrects atypical or unusual colour space or metadata
 - SQLite to skip reviously processed archives
 - Basic logging
+- Basic acrhive error handling

 ## Usage

 - `--verbose` for more info including per archive savings and percent saved.
 I recommend you pass this flag
+- `--suppress-skipped` overrides `--verbose` and supresses any messages indicating when an archive has been skipped
+- `--effort` overrides the default effort level of `9`
+- `--threads` overrides the default of `10` threads
+- `--backup` creates backups of the CBZ archives
+- `--dry-run`

 ## Caveats